Create a Monitor

 As your monitor continues to run at the scheduled intervals, the statistics in this table are updated.
 They show the minimum, average, and maximum runtime for up to five executions of the test.

-Click Tests to see statistics and information pertaining to the monitor.
-Because you have only one test in the monitor, the statistics and information in this section apply to the test, too.
+Click Tests to see statistics and other information about the monitor.
+Because you have only one test in the monitor that you just created, the statistics and information in this section apply to the test, too.

 If you want to delete the monitor, delete all versions of it in the Tests section.